NeptoLab/POL/README.md

 ### 2. First Block Finalization

 The network will automatically:
-1. Start DHT daemon in solo mode
+1. Download and cache Cloady-235B model from HuggingFace (first run)
-2. Load DeepSeek-R1 model (cached)
+2. Generate deterministic genesis validator
-3. Generate deterministic genesis validator
+3. Begin PoW mining with AI validation
-4. Begin PoW mining with AI validation
+4. **First block finalizes with 1-node quorum**

-5. **First block finalizes with 1-node quorum**
+**Note**: Initial startup may take several minutes to download the Cloady-235B model.
+Subsequent starts use the cached model.

 ### 3. Common Commands